blackducksoftware/hub-imageinspector-ws/README.md

 ### Trying hub-imageinspector-ws in a Docker environment ###

-src/main/resources/demo-docker.sh is a shell script that uses docker to get 3 containers running, and then suggests (echo's) some curl commands to test them.
+src/main/resources/demo-docker.sh is a shell script that uses docker to get 3 containers running, and then suggests (echo's) some curl commands to test the service.

 Requirements: bash, docker, java 8, curl, port 8080, 8081, 8082, and a /tmp dir.